clapkong/Final_Travel_Planner/README.md

 # travel_planner

-This project is a Travel Optimizer for Applied Mobile Programming(GAI3008) by Soobin Park.
+This project is a Travel Optimizer for Applied Mobile Programming(GAI3008)

 ## Getting Started